2026-27 Course Catalog

 Calculus (Elective)

-This full-year Calculus course is intended for a thorough study of Calculus, after completing a Precalculus course.
-This course will investigate the study of limits and continuity, then we will move onto the two biggest facets of Calculus: derivatives and integrals, and discuss the applications of both.
+This full-year course is intended to provide a thorough study of the fundamentals of Calculus, after completing a Precalculus course.
+This course will investigate the study of limits and continuity.
+Then we will move onto the two biggest facets of Calculus — derivatives and integrals — and discuss the applications of both.
 Students will experience problem-solving techniques that include real-world applications.
 The graphing calculator is used as an aid in understanding, estimating, and confirming results, and some more advanced aspects of the calculator will be used.

 Prerequisite: Precalculus